lfit/releng-global-jjb/docs/jjb/lf-ci-jobs.rst

-Typically this template is automatically pulled in by the "{project-name}-ci-jobs" job-group and does not need to be explicitly called if the job group is being used.
+Typically this template is automatically pulled in by the "{project-name}-ci-jobs" job-group and does not need to be explicitly called if you are already using the job group.

 Minimal Example: